 A study conducted in 2017 looked at the effects of pine bark extract in treating heart disease risk factors related to menopause (x).
 Perimenopausal women took pine bark extract for eight weeks and noticed reduced triglyceride and cholesterol levels, lower blood glucose levels and normalized blood pressure.
-Additionally, another study revealed that pine bark extract alleviated symptoms associated with menopause including hot flashes, loss of libido, vaginal dryness and irregular periods (x).
+Additionally, another study revealed that the extract alleviated symptoms associated with menopause including hot flashes, loss of libido, vaginal dryness and irregular periods (x).

 Helps with Erectile Dysfunction

 A Japanese study showed that the combination of pine bark extract and L-arginine could help treat erectile dysfunction.
-Forty-seven Japanese men with mild erection issues took pine bark extract and L-arginine over an eight to 16-week period.
+Forty-seven Japanese men with mild erection issues took the extract and L-arginine over an eight to 16-week period.
 Results of the study revealed an increase in sperm production and improved erectile function (x).

 Beneficial for Patients with ADHD

 The findings of a study in 2013 suggest that pine bark extract may help to decrease nerve cell damage after traumatic brain injury (x).
-More research is needed to understand pine bark extract’s role in decreasing damage resulting from head trauma.
+More research is needed to understand the extract’s role in decreasing damage resulting from head trauma.
 However, the results of the study showed improvement in cognitive functioning and short term memory among patients.